network-international/ngenius-woocommerce-plugin/README.md

 ## Prerequisites

-**PHP intl** - Ensure the PHP intl extension is installed and enabled on your server https://www.php.net/manual/en/intl.installation.php.
+**PHP intl** - Ensure the [PHP intl](https://www.php.net/manual/en/intl.installation.php) extension is installed and enabled on your server.

 ## Installation